-- Some species are of big size and have the common names of “whale” rather than “dolphin” like pilot whale and killer whale.
+- Some species are big and have the common names of “whale” rather than “dolphin” like the pilot whale and killer whale.

-- Some species also exhibit sexual dimorphism and males have larger body size than females.
+- Some species also exhibit sexual dimorphism and males have larger body sizes than females.

 35. River Dolphin Facts

-- River dolphins are the dolphins’ species that exclusively found in freshwater or brackish water.
+- River dolphins are the dolphin species that are exclusively found in freshwater or brackish water.